Nekroph/WorkForce/WorkForce/WT&A Standard Product Functional Implementation Essentials (PT105)/Compliance.md

-Compliance calculations for specific areas can be implemented via additional models.
+Compliance calculations for specific areas can be implemented via additional [[Model|Models]].
 No compliance calculations are included by default.